 Severe burns can cause devastating injuries, leaving victims with physical and emotional scars that can last a lifetime.
 Unfortunately, many burn injuries are preventable with responsible behavior, property safety regulations, or safety equipment.
 If you or a loved one has suffered a burn injury in Albuquerque as a result of someone else’s negligence, you may be eligible for financial compensation for your medical expenses and damages suffered.
 Contact the Branch Law Firm accident lawyers today for a free consultation of your personal injury case.

 Why Choose Our Albuquerque Burn Injury Lawyer?

 - For over 50 years, we have dedicated our practice to helping injured people in New Mexico.

 - Our Albuquerque personal injury attorneys have recovered millions of dollars in compensation from successful personal injury claims on behalf of clients.

 - Our personal injury firm takes burn injury cases on a contingency fee basis, meaning there are no out-of-pocket costs, and we only get paid when you do.

 How Can a Burn Injury Attorney Help Ensure Compensation?

 A burn accident can involve an array of serious medical problems and a long list of treatments, resulting in exorbitantly high medical bills.
 Many are unable to return to work while they heal, making financial difficulties even worse.
 A qualified Albuquerque personal injury lawyer can fight for maximum compensation and handle working with the insurance company while you focus on recovering.
-They will investigate your burn accident and identify all possible at-fault parties, ensuring you receive the following financial compensation for:
+They will investigate your burn accident and identify all possible at-fault parties, ensuring you receive the following financial compensation for your personal injury claim:

 - All related medical bills, including those you may incur in the future